Learn More about Camp!

 We never want money to be the reason a camper can't attend camp.

-We strive to be as equitable and accessible as possible to our families.
-In 2018, we awarded over $40,000 in camp scholarships to 52 amazing campers.
+We strive to be as equitable and accessible as possible to all families.
+In 2019, we proudly awarded over $45,000 in camp scholarships to 52 amazing campers.
 Our scholarships are limited and awarded on a first come, first serves and needs basis.
 If you are interested in applying for financial aid, we suggest to apply as soon as possible as our funds run out quickly.
 Additionally, we offer great fundraising tools, which many of our campers have raised their full tuition cost with!

 How do I apply for financial aid?